TormStorm/jagex-launcher-linux/README.md

 ### Wine binary

-To get the latest Wine binary download ProtonUp-Qt with instructions from [Github](https://github.com/DavidoTek/ProtonUp-Qt/releases)<br>
-Check that it installs for Lutris and click add version.
-Under compatability tool select "Kron4ek Wine-Builds Vanilla"<br>
+Open ProtonUp-QT and check that it installs for Lutris.
+Click add version, and under compatability tool select "Kron4ek Wine-Builds Vanilla"<br>
 Make sure the version says 8.0 before clicking install.

 ### Lutris

-Install Lutris with instrucions from their [website](https://lutris.net/downloads)<br>
 Open lutris and click the pluss sign on the top left and select "Add locally installed game"<br>
 In Game Info type "Jagex Launcher" in the name field and under Runner select Wine.<br>
 In Game Options under excecutable click browse and select the Jagex Launcher executable and in Wine prefix type `~/.JagexLauncher`<br>
 In Runner Options under wine verion select Wine-8.0.
 Disable DXVM, Esync and FSync and click save.<br>

 ### Jagex Launcher
-Download and insall the [Jagex Launcher](https://www.jagex.com/en-GB/launcher) either in a Windows virtual machine or on seperate computer. <br>
+Insall the  Jagex Launcher either in a Windows virtual machine or on seperate computer. <br>
 Copy the installation folder to your home directory on your Linux computer.

 ### Desktop entry